Hakuba Valley all-mountain season ticket goes on sale from July 16th. The charm is clear!!

 Able Hakuba Goryu

-Three characteristic slopes.
-Connected with HAKUBA47 at the top
+Three distinctive slopes.
+Connected with Hakuba 47 at the top

-You can enjoy variations including HAKUBA47, which has three main slopes located at the top and bottom, and which runs through each other.
+It is characterized by its size and rich variety of slopes, including three main slopes located at the top and bottom, and Hakuba 47, which connects to each other.

 https://www.oito.co.jp/iimori/winter/